 Ian Berlot-Attwell

 I am a PhD candidate at the University of Toronto Department of Computer Science, doing research as part of the Vector Institute for AI.
-My research is currently focused on how discrete and recombinable concepts and skills can emerge in learning systems, particularly in the context of visual question answering.
+My research is currently focused on how discrete and recombinable concepts and skills can emerge in learning systems, particularly in the context of library learning systems.

 The world is welcome to contact me at: